Fall 2021 Refund of Tuition

 - The student now owes $2,435.19 of tuition charges

 Military Tuition Assistance Refund Information

-For students receiving military tuition assistance (TA) funds from the Department of Defense, any unearned TA funds will be returned on a proportional basis through at least the 60 percent portion of the period for which the funds were provided.
-We will recalculate TA eligibility for students who fail to attend, drop out, withdraw (officially or unofficially), or are dismissed prior to completing greater than 60 percent of the enrollment period.
+For students receiving military tuition assistance (TA) funds from the Department of Defense, any unearned TA funds will be returned on a proportional basis through at least the 60% portion of the period for which the funds were provided.
+We will recalculate TA eligibility for students who fail to attend, drop out, withdraw (officially or unofficially), or are dismissed prior to completing greater than 60% of the enrollment period.
 The enrollment period is computed from the "classes begin" date to the "last day of classes" date.
-TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
+TA funds are earned proportionally during an enrollment period, with unearned funds returned based on when a student stops attending.

 Recalculation is based on the percent of aid earned using the following formula: